Infertility throws so many challenges our way, and none more sanity-threatening than the dreaded two week wait.

-Rachel is an author of 336 Hours humorous and poignant diary about one woman’s quest to be a mother available on Amazon
+Rachel is an author of 336 Hours a humorous and poignant diary about one woman’s quest to be a mother available on the Amazon.

 1. Telling yourself that you are not going to get stressed this time

 Going into your two-week wait, you know one thing for sure: this needs to be different from the two-week waits you’ve had before.
 This time you’re not going to worry about things that are beyond your control.
 You’re not going to symptom-spot, test early or carry around a wad of red serviettes because you’re too scared of getting your period to use conventional toilet paper.

 Instead, you will be calm, focused, positive and accepting of whatever comes about.
 Because that’s totally possible during the two-week wait.
 Right?

 You told yourself that ‘staying distracted’ was the key to success, but maybe you can have too much of a good thing.

 Don’t be surprised if your boss chooses this time to allocate you a super-stressful project, reveal plans for a massive restructure, or inform you of your upcoming redundancy.

 And if you confided in her about your fertility treatment, she’ll probably start piling on the pressure for you to succeed by recruiting your maternity cover.

 Due to the problems associated with being at work, you may have opted to stay at home.
 Unfortunately, this is unlikely to help.
 You snack on brazil nuts until you feel sick, you can’t focus on the box-sets you hoped would keep you entertained, and you spend hours on fertility forums chatting to people who are in the same boat.
 Although these are the people who normally keep you sane, they may now alert you to a whole new set of worries that you would never have discovered on your own.

 You are desperate to know that something is happening in there.
 You give your boobs a quick squeeze every so often to ‘test’ whether they’re feeling tender (and then remember you work in an open-plan office).